-- a) To provide the students with a sound theoretical knowledge in Operations Research - $\begin{tabular}{ll} \bf b) & To\ prepare\ students\ for\ professional\ careers\ in\ the\ field\ of\ Operations\ Research. \end{tabular}$

-- To prepare students for master studies in Operations Research. - d) To prepare students for employment in academic institutions, industry and government agencies.
+- a) To provide the students with a sound theoretical knowledge in Operations Research - b) To prepare students for professional careers in the field of Operations Research. - c) To prepare students for master studies in Operations Research. - d) To prepare students for employment in academic institutions, industry and government agencies.

-To be admitted to the qualification a student should have a BCom with specialisation in Operations Research degree or its equivalent, with an average of at least 60% in third year (see General Admission requirements).
+To be admitted to the qualification a student should have a BCom with specialisation in Operations Research degree or its equivalent, with an average of at least 60% for Statistics, Operations Research/ Mathematics in the third-year modules.

+Qualification BACHELOR OF COMMERCE HONOURS IN OPERATIONS RESEARCH

-Code: 5GFL01: E601M
+Qualification Code 5GFL01: E601M

+Campus Mahikeng (English)

+Delivery Mode Full-time

 Module code Module description Credits

 STFM611 Stochastic Models 15

 STOM611 Optimization-1 15

 STOM671 Research Project 30

-Electives - select four :
+Electives - select four (4) :

 STOM612 Network Analysis

 STOM613 Reliability Theory

 STOM614 Forecasting Methods

+STFM613 Multivariate Analysis

+STFM616 Applied Regression Analysis 4 x 15

-STOM621 Theory of Games 4 x 15
+STOM621 Theory of Games

 STOM622 Production Planning and Scheduling

 STOM623 Optimization-2

 STOM624 Inventory Control

 Total credits for the curriculum 120